nwisbeta/api-catalogue/catalogue/wrds/reference-data-standard-lookup/user-guide/overview.md

  - Service location - web endpoints for other national services
  - Code translations, e.g. to translate clinician code from PAS system domain to LIMS

-You will use data from WRDS to ensure consistency with other applications and to conform with mandated information standards.
+You can use data from WRDS to ensure consistency with other NHS Wales applications and conform with mandated information standards.

 There are three APIs that you can use to fetch reference data for your application: